Dec. 2, 2015

 “Finding Abbey” is part-memoir, part-biography and centers on a two-year search for environmental writer Edward Abbey’s hidden desert grave.

-“It’s a unique and clever approach to a biographical work,” said Ron Watters, the chair of the National Outdoor Book Awards.
+“It’s a unique and clever approach to a biographical work,” National Outdoor Book Awards Chairman Ron Watters said.
 “Prentiss, in his attempt to find the grave, travels from Edward Abbey’s birthplace in Pennsylvania to the empty spaces of the desert Southwest.
-Along the way, we learn about Abbey – and Prentiss.”
+Along the way, we learn about Abbey — and Prentiss.”